michaelrsweet/pdfio/doc/pdfio.md

 - `COMMONFLAGS`: options for the C compiler and linker (typically architecture and optimization options, default is "-Os -g")
 - `CPPFLAGS`: options for the C preprocessor (default "")
-- `DESTDIR" and "DSTROOT`: specifies a root directory when installing (default is "", specify only one)
+- `DESTDIR` and `DSTROOT`: specifies a root directory when installing (default is "", specify only one)
 - `DSOFLAGS`: options for the C compiler when linking the shared library (default "")